Why study health sciences with us?

 The School of Health Sciences takes advantage of opportunities for collaboration with global partners and with the local communities.
 Therefore, our programmes, managed by highly qualified academics, produce graduates with relevant and economically viable skills.

 The degrees and programmes we offer are relevant to the changing needs of the population in Africa and the world.
-The Bachelor of Public Health, the Bachelor of Public Health Honours, the Bachelor of Social Science (with a major in psychology), the Bachelor of Social Science Honours in Psychology and the Postgraduate Diploma in Management specialising in HIV/Aids and Health are accredited by the Higher Education Quality Committee (HEQC) of the Council on Higher Education (CHE).
-Graduates of the Bachelor of Public Health and Bachelor of Public Health Honours degrees are eligible to join the Public Health Association of South Africa (PHASA).
+The Bachelor of Public Health, the Bachelor of Public Health (Honours), the Bachelor of Social Science (with a major in psychology) and the Bachelor of Social Science (Honours) in Psychology are accredited by the Higher Education Quality Committee (HEQC) of the Council on Higher Education (CHE).
+Graduates of the Bachelor of Public Health and Bachelor of Public Health (Honours) degrees are eligible to join the Public Health Association of South Africa (PHASA).

 The courses are structured to ensure that our graduates acquire relevant skills that will positively impact health management and the livelihood of our local community.
 We work closely with provincial leaders and the South African government to find solutions to health and social issues affecting our population.
 We actively engage our students to become change agents of health and psychosocial challenges in our various communities.